TonicAI/textual/docs/source/audio/redact_transcript.rst

     redacted_transcript = textual.redact_audio_transcript(transcript, generator_config=gc, generator_default='Off').

-The :py:func:`redact_audio_transcript` will return a :class:`redacted_transcript_result<tonic_textual.classes.audio.redacted_transcription_result.RedactedTranscriptionResult>` which will include the original transcription, the redacted/synthesized text of the transcription, a list of redacted_segments, and the usage.
+The :py:func:`redact_audio_transcript` returns a :class:`redacted_transcript_result<tonic_textual.classes.audio.redacted_transcription_result.RedactedTranscriptionResult>`, which includes:

+* The original transcription.
+* The redacted or synthesized text of the transcription
+* A list of redacted_segments.
+* The usage.

-.. rubric:: Additional Remarks
+.. rubric:: Additional remarks

-When using the Textual Cloud (https://textual.tonic.ai) file uploads are limited to 25MB or less.
-Supported file types are m4a, mp3, webm, mpga, wav.
-For file types like m4a you'll need to make sure your build of ffmpeg has the necessary libraries.
+When you use Textual Cloud (https://textual.tonic.ai), file uploads are limited to 25MB or smaller.

+Textual supports the following audio file types: m4a, mp3, webm, mpga, wav

+For file types such as m4a, make that sure your build of ffmpeg has the necessary libraries.